propelmarketing/foundry/README.md

 ### Admin Console
 - Installation
   The Forest Admin Lumber microservice points to the database specified in the .env file.
-To install, first copy the .env template, update the values to point to the proper Arbiter database, then run:
+To install, first copy the .env template, update the values to point to the proper Server database, then run:
   ```
   cd admin/
   yarn install